Top

 If the parts are not cleaned, if tarnish and/or corrosion are not

-removed or rendered into a soft coating that is easily brushed off in
+removed or rendered into a relatively brittle "salt" or stiff tar coating that is easily brushed off in

 hot soapy water, you were not using enough citric acid in the boiling